System Definition#

 • In XCOMPUTE-CLIENT, the Navigation Tree (top left in-scene widget) is the main way to switch between and activate systems, defining the user’s working context.

-A system can be the parent to one or more subsystems (aka children).
-Typically, the parent system envelops child systems in space and time.
-In this manner, subsystems resolve things from high abstraction to low abstraction and systems can be reused in varying configurations and fidelity.
+A system can be the parent to subsystems (aka children).
+A parent system envelops its subsystems in space and time.
+Systems are designed to be be reused in varying configurations and fidelity.

 Subsystems can: